People

 EdM, Harvard University

-Intercultural education, Latina/o/x education, narrative research
+Intercultural education, Latinx education, autobiographical approaches to research

 Doctoral Advising